 The coatings start to differ in the NIR, which indicates that whatever gives the paint its gloss may be an NIR reflective compound.
 What is surprising is that the chalkboard paint appears to have a higher diffuse reflectivity than the other black paints.
 One caveat: The reflection probe is only showing the diffuse reflectivity when illuminated and viewed at 45°.

 In this example reflectance application, a simple modular spectrometer setup was used to measure the diffuse and specular reflectance properties of black coatings on printed circuit boards.
 The spectral data resulting from these relatively straightforward measurements could be used to select the optimal optical bench coating to reduce stray light and enhance instrument performance.

 Although we utilized a general-purpose spectrometer and probe-based approach to the reflection measurements, additional modular options are available.
 For example, we could have swapped our reflection probe for an Ocean Optics integrating sphere, which measures light scattered at 180 degrees from the sample surface and potentially enables more accurate measurements.

 These spectrometers and accessories are part of a much larger range of options for your reflectance measurement needs, with dozens of different reflectance and color measurement configurations possible.

-In this video, we guide users through the basic steps necessary to perform both diffuse reflectance and color measurements using Ocean Insight spectrometers and accessories.
+In this video, we guide users through the basic steps necessary to perform both diffuse reflectance and color measurements using Ocean Optics spectrometers and accessories.